 In addition to these key elements, it’s worth keeping the below in mind when setting up a room for a job interview:

 The growth of flexible working means that meeting and working using video conferencing technology has exploded — and the same applies to interviews.
 If you’re sourcing talent globally in this new remote working environment, it makes perfect sense to interview them online.
 Here’s some advice on how to prepare for virtual job interviews.

 Video calls are a great way to interview remote candidates, but it’s just as important to set up correctly for them.
 To set up a Skype interview or a meeting over Zoom, Teams, or another system, it’s best to download the relevant application to your device.
 Then you should be able to schedule and join calls directly from there.

 Alternatively, if you have a video conferencing setup in your meeting room, you should be able to dial in directly from a central hub, so it’s worth checking with your technical team to see how this would be possible.
 It’s also important that your surroundings put across the message you want to portray about your business, so test your setup in advance to make sure the video frame and sound quality are as you want them.

 Most interview rooms and private offices are now equipped with phone conferencing systems.
-Usually, this involves dialling in from a central hub in the interview room, so ensure you have the correct details, like logins or account passwords written down or readily available.
+Usually this involves dialing in from a central hub in the interview room, so ensure you have the correct details, such as logins or account passwords, written down or readily available.
 Make sure the room around you is quiet and that you won’t have any interruptions.

-To take the stress out of setting up an interview room, we allow businesses or teams to rent out our private offices and video conferencing spaces on a short-term basis.
-Simply book into a room at a Regus office of your choice, and our team will set it up for you so all you need to focus on are your candidates.
+To take the stress out of setting up an interview room, we allow businesses or teams to rent our private offices and video conferencing spaces on a short-term basis.
+Simply book a room at a Regus office of your choice, and our team will set it up for you, so all you need to focus on are your candidates.